Free-by-cyclic groups, automorphisms and actions on nearly canonical trees: Background

 \begin{defn} (see \cite{Bestvina2000}, Corollary 5.7.6) We say that $\Phi \in \Out(F_n)$ is \emph{Unipotent Polynomially Growing}, or UPG, if it has polynomial growth and it has unipotent image in $\GL_n(\Z)$.
 This is guaranteed if the automorphism induces the trivial map on the homology group of $F_n$ with $\Z_3$ coefficients.

 Hence, any polynomially growing automorphism has a power which is UPG.
 Moreover, this power can be taken to be uniform (given $n$). \end{defn}

 In the subsequent arguments we will have need to refer to a particular type of free group automorphism called a \textit{Dehn Twist}.
-These are defined in terms of certain maps via a graph of groups.
+These were defined in terms of certain maps via a graph of groups - multi-twists of a graph of groups with maximal cyclic edge groups.
 Namely, one takes a splitting of the free group with infinite cyclic edge groups and looks at a map defined by ``twisting" along the edges.
-For our purposes, the following Theorem provides a useful alternative characterisation, and can be taken as a definition.
+For our purposes, we shall define them as linear growth UPG automorphisms.

+\begin{defn} Let $\Phi \in \Out(F_n)$.
+Then $\Phi$ is called a Dehn Twist automorphism of $F_n$ if it is UPG and has linear growth. \end{defn}